 A $100 deposit will secure your spot in the course.
 You can make your deposit with PayPal below or go to our Payment page for more information and options.

-We may have a partial scholarships available for this class.
-Please inquire at firstname.lastname@example.org.
+We may have a partial scholarship available for this class.
+Please inquire at email@example.com.

 This class will be taught in English.

 All food and lodging is included in the cost of the course.
 Students will stay in the Ranch bunkhouse with options for upgrades.
 We provide high quality mattresses, linens and blankets.
 Please see our Accommodations page for more information.